vishaltak/gitlab-development-kit/doc/howto/nginx.md

 # NGINX

-Installing and configuring NGINX will allow you to enable HTTPS, HTTP/2 as well as greater flexibility around HTTP routing.
+Installing and configuring NGINX allows you to enable HTTPS, HTTP/2 as well as greater flexibility around HTTP routing.

 ## Install dependencies

-You'll need to install `NGINX`:
+You need to install NGINX:

 ```shell
 # on macOS